Freshmen Green Kits

 Students used a Green Fund Grant to attend the Real Food Summit at Johns Hopkins University in February 2013.
 Committed to a healthier, greener, and fairer food system, they want to bring more real food to the College.
 At the summit, they learned how to work with our purchasing office and Sodexo on how to offer more real - local, fair and sustainable food options to diners at the College.

-“Say No to Disposable To-Go” was an event hosted by students in the Commons to educate students about the negative impacts disposable containers have on the environment.
+“Say No to Disposable To-Go” was an event hosted by students in the Commons in April 2013 and 2014 to educate students about the negative impacts disposable containers have on the environment.

 Another approved green fund funded project was to develop and test a prototype aquaponics system where crops and fish are grown together in a re-circling system.